fsklenar/k8s-salaserver/README.md

 - Note:
   - Install prometheus-kps into new namespace (otherwise `default` namespace will be used)
   - Persistent Volumes are created for persisting data of Prometheus and Grafana
+  - change  `externalIPs:` in `monitoring/prometheus/values.yaml` accordingly to your network
 ```
 kubectl create namespace monitoring
 kubectl apply --namespace monitoring -f monitoring/prometheus/prom-pv.yaml